Who's Behind Listverse?

 Ted Cruz is the most recent Zodiac suspect.
-In 2013, many people started to find that Ted Cruz fit the description of the Zodiac Killer.
+In 2013, some people started to realize that Ted Cruz fit the description of the Zodiac Killer.
 They believed that he tried to cover it up by performing certain actions.

 All around the world, different journalists supposedly uncovered evidence to prove that Cruz was the serial killer.
-According to a Public Policy Poll, 38 percent of the voters in Florida thought that Ted Cruz might be the Zodiac Killer.
-Only 10 percent were sure that he was, while 28 percent were not sure.
+According to a Public Policy Poll, 38% of the voters in Florida thought that Ted Cruz might be the Zodiac Killer.
+Only 10% were sure that he was, while 28% were not sure.

 However, one fact completely rules him out: Ted Cruz was born two years after the Zodiac killings began.

 Even so, some people started digging further to refute this new information.
 These speculators suggested that there was a high chance that Barack Obama’s birth certificate was fake and that he was born in Kenya.
-So why can’t Ted Cruz’s birth certificate be fake as well?
+So, why couldn’t Ted Cruz’s birth certificate be fake as well?

 Slowly after that, certain people began to accept the theory.
 Some Florida residents believe that Donald Trump initiated the accusations, but we will never know.